 As a public speaker, frequent traveler and overall geek, the bag I carry is important.
-My current bag is a Briggs & Riley Bag – it’s getting a bit worn and the straps lack enough padding.
+My current tech bag is a Briggs & Riley Bag – it’s getting a bit worn and the straps lack enough padding.

 I’ve had it for many years.

 My back hurts when I wear it for more than an hour or so.
 It’s probably time to get another one.
 I’m not sure if the pain is from the straps not being padded enough or from the weight I carry.
 Either way – I suspect more padding would help.

 I’ve been eyeing Tumi, but wonder is it worth the $400 – $500 – which is a comparable cost of a Briggs and Riley bag.